Thousands Defy Protest Ban In Paris, Police Use Teargas To Disperse The Crowds

 Saturday saw violence erupting in Paris between police and thousands of protesters in the French capital.
 While France has a ban on protests, that didn’t stop angry citizens from taking to the streets in the city center to publicly object to the rising cost of fuel in the country.

 As reported by the Wall Street Journal, protesters flocked to the Champs Elysées, the famous shopping street in Paris, wearing their reflective yellow gear that has earned them the nickname gilets jaunes (yellow vests).
-This is the second straight week of unrest across the country over the fuel prices.
+This is the second straight week of unrest across the country over fuel prices.

 The country’s interior minister has blamed the far-right for the country-wide demonstrations, as citizens have made known their dissatisfaction with the poor growth in the French economy in the past year.
 The economy has grown only 1.6 percent this year, falling behind the rest of the European Union as unemployment in France has soared.
-Another factor fueling the dissent in the country is the President Emmanuel Macron, whose popularity has plunged recently.
+Another factor fueling the dissent in the country is President Emmanuel Macron, whose popularity has plunged recently.

 During the demonstrations on Saturday, protesters sang the national anthem while they waved the national flag, and many carried signs that called for Macron’s resignation.
-The violence erupted when some decided to start throwing stones at watching riot police, who responded by throwing teargas into the crowds.
+The violence erupted when some decided to start throwing stones at riot police, who responded by throwing teargas into the crowds.

 PARIS PROTESTS: Demonstrations turn violent in the streets of Paris as protestors and police clash over rising fuel taxes, and French Pres.
 Emmanuel Macron's economic policies. https://t.co/MosPaBWbry pic.twitter.com/SeSJXP7mMR